nighthawkcoders/nighthawk_csa/README.md

 ```

 ## Build and run project
-Prerequisite is Maven install, as well as MongoDB and SQLite (above)
+Prerequisite is Maven install in order to build project
 ```
 $ sudo apt update
 $ sudo apt upgrade